augieschwer/home-networking-monitoring/docs/DTG-presentation.md

 ### How could it be better?
 - Wired backhaul
-- Some performance metrics
+- Out of band performance metrics

 ### Constraints
 - I don't really want to drag ethernet through the house
-- I don't really want to figure out how to get ethernet behind my walls

 ---